“Let’s drink and pray for more”

 Her wild eyes searched for what she needed.

 She came to me.
 She smiled and she asked me.
-Dear Poet.
-Not dancing tonight.
+Dear Poet, not dancing tonight.
 Afraid of the ending before the beginning.”
-I told her.
-Dear hard headed woman.
-I wrote a song for you.
+I told her, dear hard headed woman.
+I wrote a poem for you.

 Blue eyes beauty.
 In your eyes I cannot escape.